Why does the Netz-AK not offer a “ready-to-use WiFi” for the room?

 - With our own WiFi, you can access the Internet with your game consoles, printers and everything else you want.

-- A router will cost you an average of €20 once, “ready-to-use WiFi” is more expensive after four months at the latest.
+- A router will cost you an average of €20 once, “ready-to-use WiFi” would become more expensive after two months at most.

 - Helping each of you (with any kind of device) to connect to a WiFi managed by us is too much work for us volunteers.

-- Gamers and people who use the network intensively appreciate the better ping and higher speed of a network cable.
+- Gamers and people who use the network intensively appreciate the lower latency and higher speed of a network cable.

-In short, it is freer, faster and cheaper.
+In short, it is more free, faster and cheaper.

 You connect a router to our network socket and then it usually works.